 3. At least 60 semester credits or 90 quarter credits applicable toward a bachelor’s degree from a U.S. regionally-accredited or state-approved college or university;

 4. Evaluation of a foreign degree by an evaluation service approved by the State Bar of California which shows the degree is equivalent to options 1-3 above; or

-5. Passing score on the English Composition CLEP exam, plus passing scores on:
+5. Passing score on the College Composition CLEP exam, plus passing scores on: